Torus equivariant K-stability: Specialisation of a test-configuration

-\begin{prop} Let $H$ be a subgroup of $\Aut(X,L)$.
-A test-configuration is $H$-equivariant if and only if it is given by an $H$-equivariant filtration. \end{prop}

-\begin{proof} If a finitely generated filtration is $H$-equivariant there is a natural action of $H$ on the Rees algebra which respects both the $t$ and the $i$ grading.
-So the corresponding test-configuration has an action of $H$ which commutes with the action of $\C^*$.
-The converse follows from the explicit construction proving Theorem \ref{correspondence} given in \cite{gabor} section 3.1. \end{proof}

-\begin{section}{Specialisation of a test-configuration} In the classical situation of a torus $T$ acting on a projective variety one can specialise a point $p$ to a fixed point $\bar{p}$ for the action of $T$.
-One picks a generic one parameter subgroup $\lambda$ of $T$ and the specialisation is $\bar{p} =\lim_{\tau \to 0}\lambda(t)\cdot p$.
-This specialisation does depend on $\lambda$ and when we need to emphasise this dependence we will denote it by $p_{\lambda}$.
+In the classical situation of a torus $T$ acting on a projective variety one can specialise a point $p$ to a fixed point $\bar{p}$ for the action of $T$: one picks a generic one-parameter subgroup $\lambda$ of $T$ and the specialisation is $\bar{p} =\lim_{\tau \to 0}\lambda(t)\cdot p$.
+This specialisation does depend on $\lambda$ and when we need to emphasise this dependence we will denote it by $\bar{p}_{\lambda}$.
+In this section we first generalise this construction to test-configurations, and then prove some basic facts which imply our main result Theorem \ref{mainThm}.

-In this section we study specialisation under a torus action for test-configurations.
-An important point is that we do this using filtrations, without embedding the test-configuration in a fixed projective space.

-\begin{definition}[Specialisation of a filtration] Let $T$ be a torus in $\Aut(X,L)$ and $\lambda$ a generic one parameter subgroup of $T$.
-Let $\chi$ be a filtration in the sense of Definition \ref{increasingfiltration}.
-We define the specialisation $\bar{\chi}=\chi_{\lambda}$ as